sarcastic-verma/sarcastic-verma/README.md

 ### Hi there 👋

-## have other things to do, hence imma stick to default template...
+## I have other things to do, hence imma stick to default template...

 - 🔭 I’m currently working on my startup
 - 🌱 I do Cross-platform apps(Flutter), REST APIs(Node.js), SPA and PWA(react), Basic-Ml models.